yujia1109/Project-NC-news/README.md

 ## .env files

 In order to connect to the two databases locally, two .env files: `.env.test` and `.env.development` must be created first.
+Into each, add `PGDATABASE=<database_name_here>`, with the correct database name for that environment (see `/db/setup.sql` for the database names).
+Double check that these .env files are .gitignored.